code-warrior/gulp-browser-serve/README.md

 Type `gulp serve` and wait a moment.
 Your default browser will launch in a `localhost` environment that looks for `index.html`.
 When you’re done, type `ctrl+c`.

-### Usage for None-default Browsers
+### Usage for Non-default Browsers

-Type `gulp --tasks` to see a list of tasks bound to browsers, including Firefox, Chrome, Opera, Safari, Internet Explorer, and Edge.
 To use any of the non-default browsers, type `gulp BROWSER serve`, where `BROWSER` is one of the browsers listed when you typed `gulp --tasks`.
 For example, to use Firefox I’d type `gulp firefox serve`.

 ## Scaffold